-Keen to avoid the island-hopping crowds on El Nido’s boat tours?
+Keen to avoid the island-hopping crowds on boat tours in El Nido, Palawan?
 If you’re up for a challenge, explore the tropical waters, white beaches and limestone islands by kayak instead!

 Hire a kayak on El Nido’s Marimegmeg beach (about P500 per half day) and set off towards Seven Commandos Beach.
 Kayak over the top of turtles and schools of tropical fish and stop off the pretty Papaya Beach along the way.
 (Warning: You can also stop at Lapus Lapus Beach, but it’s private so you may get moved on!)
 Aim to arrive at Seven Commandos Beach either early or late morning to avoid the mid-morning boat tours.

 If you’re pretty fit and the oceans are calm, you can continue around the bay or even further to some of the smaller islands.
 Make sure you leave time to kayak back and have a casual meal and sunset drink at beautiful Marimegmeg Beach.

 One of the best outdoor tours to do in the Philippines is TAO Experience Palawan, which runs boat tours through the remote islands of Northern Palawan.

 In 2018, I completed the 5-day boat tour between El Nido and Coron, which was the highlight of my time in the Philippines.
 There is no itinerary, plan or set destinations for the tour.
 We spent our days swimming in turquoise waters, snorkeling through colorful coral reefs, chilling on secluded beaches and fishing off the back of the boat.
 TAO has 13 base camps throughout Palawan and each day the team decides where to sleep that night.
 Accommodations are in gorgeous bamboo huts overlooking the ocean.
 They serve you three delicious meals each day, which usually involves fresh seafood caught just before it’s served.